Home

 CONTROL phase

-Rewarding the team and stakeholders is important because they not only deserve it but to leave on a final positive note and establish credibility for the GB/BB and the company's Six Sigma program.
+Rewarding the team and stakeholders is important because they not only deserve it but to leave on a final positive note and grow credibility for the GB/BB and the company's Six Sigma program.

-One of the most common complaints of projects are that they are the "flavor of the month" and this "fad will pass".
-Rigorous follow-up and corrective action with comprehensive yet simple documentation can increase the likelihood that the gains are sustained.
+One of the most common complaints of a Six Sigma program is that is a "flavor of the month" or "common sense stuff".
+Rigorous follow-up and corrective action with comprehensive documentation can increase the likelihood that the gains are sustained.

 Below are a list of tools commonly used in this phase.